sympmarc/SPServices/docs/index.md

-** Please read the documentation (starting with the [General Instructions](/docs/general-instructions.md) at the bottom of this page) before asking questions.
+** Please read the documentation (starting with the [General Instructions](/docs/general-instructions.md)) before asking questions.
 I'm happy to help out, but it's so much nicer when folks read the documentation.**

 ### Core